 Revision Facelift Surgery Alternatives

-While revision facelift surgery is often the best option for addressing issues with primary facelift surgery, there are alternative treatments that you might want to consider:
+While revision facelift surgery is often the best option for addressing issues with primary facelift surgery, there are alternative treatments that may be considered before proceeding with a secondary procedure such as a revision facelift, including:

 -

-Non-Surgical Facial Rejuvenation Treatments: Options like Botox or fillers or polynucleotydes can provide temporary improvements without surgery.
+Non-Surgical Facial Rejuvenation Treatments: Options like Botox or fillers can provide temporary improvements without surgery.

 -